PowerShell/PowerShellGallery/PreviewReleaseNotes.md

 Find-Module DSC* -Repository PSGalleryPreview Install-Module DSCTestModule -Repository PSGalleryPreview -Verbose
 ```
+Note that while both PSGallery and PSGalleryPreview repositories are registered, you will see errors when running Install-Module or Install-Script, because the same items will be returned by both repositories.
+Either specify the repository explicitly, as above, or see "Advanced users please try this" below.

 Note that Register-PSRepository only needs to be done once for each user, and persists across PowerShell sessions.